 Read a personal, first hand account of the Baza Cascamorras here)

 The second is in Guadix, traditionally on 9 September, when thousands of villagers head up to the field near the railway station armed with coloured paint in plastic bottles.
 They proceed to cover themselves in paint, and each other, and any onlooker is likely to be covered as well.

 A rocket marks the start of the Cascomorras run.
 Traditionally he was being punished and so needs to carry his porra to defend himself, although nowadays he is the hero.
 The local fire brigade helps cool the supporters with a water hose, and the run begins at 18.30.
 Along the route the villagers hurl buckets of water from balconies and when they pass through the town hall square they are sprayed with foam.
 They then move on to the church and the run finishes at about 21.00.

 PRACTICAL ADVICE FOR GUADIX

 If you want to take part in the Cascamorras run most importantly you will need a hotel room where you can clean up afterwards.
 Common attire is a white T-shirt and black shorts, but anything goes; all ages take part.
 Many wear the festival neckerchief tied as a scarf or a headband.
 The uphill run is reasonably strenuous if you try to be near Cascamorras.

 If you want to watch the cascamorras run a good place is Plaza Constitution near the Town Hall, where you can sit in a café and await the tumultuous arrival.
 The roads in the area are closed to traffic several hours before, but you can arrive on foot to Plaza Constitution until 18.30.
-The video below shows the scenes in Plaza Constitution in 2015.
+The video above shows the scenes in Plaza Constitution in 2015.